kaizhu256/roguetech-cheat/README.md

     "cheat_pilotabilitycooldown_0": "1",

-    // cheat - reset pilot-skills by shift-clicking skills-tab in barracks "cheat_pilotskill_reset": "",
+    // cheat - reset pilot-skills by shift-clicking skills-tab in barracks
+    // (only works if you disable retrainer in roguetech) "cheat_pilotskill_reset": "",

     // cheat - pilot-skills cost less